 Engineering has traditionally been the dominant ‘works’ function of local government.
-Most local government assets are run by engineers for good reason; they are organised, professional, outcome focussed, and have well accepted processes and systems in place.
-However, the construction/development focussed approach has lead to the current predicament where councils do not have adequate funds to renew declining assets; some of the issues of aging trees are probably related to this development focused engineering approach to urban tree planting.
+Most local government assets are run by engineers for good reason; they are organised, professional, outcome-focused, and have well-accepted processes and systems in place.
+However, the construction/development focussed approach has led to the current predicament where councils do not have adequate funds to renew declining assets; some of the issues of aging trees are probably related to this development-focused engineering approach to urban tree planting.
 Many landscape architect or designer views would strongly align with the construction/development functions.

 An engineering view of trees in an urban environment is probably one of function and outcome.
 Urban tree management could model itself on a professional engineering approach by improving the professional approach of tree managers and developing stronger, more widely accepted and used standards based on good science.